AIM Rule 26

 The Company holds regular board meetings and the Directors are responsible for formulating, reviewing and approving the Company’s strategy, budget and major items of capital expenditure.
 The Directors have established an audit committee, a nomination committee and a remuneration committee with formally delegated rules and responsibilities.

-The audit committee comprises Joanne Lake, Phil Pavitt and Helen Gilder, who acts as chair.
-The audit committee determines and examines matters relating to the financial affairs of the Company including the terms of engagement of the Company’s auditors and, in consultation with the auditors, the scope of the audit.
-It receives and reviews reports from management and the Company’s auditors relating to the half yearly and annual accounts and the accounting and the internal control systems in use throughout the Company.
+The Audit & Risk Committee comprises Joanne Lake, Phil Pavitt and Helen Gilder, who acts as Chair.
+The Audit & Risk Committee determines and examines matters relating to the financial affairs of the Company including the terms of engagement of the Company’s auditors and, in consultation with the auditors, the scope of the audit.
+It receives and reviews reports from management and the Company’s auditors relating to the half yearly and annual accounts and the accounting and internal control systems in use throughout the Company.
+The Report of the Audit & Risk Committee can be found on pages 48 to 50 of the Annual Report.

 Remuneration Committee

-The remuneration committee comprises Joanne Lake, Helen Gilder and Phil Pavitt, who acts as chair.
-The remuneration committee reviews and makes recommendations in respect of the Executive Directors’ remuneration and benefits packages, including share options and the terms of their appointment.
-The remuneration committee also makes recommendations to the board concerning the allocation of share options to employees under the New Share Plans.
+The Remuneration Committee comprises Joanne Lake, Helen Gilder and Phil Pavitt, who acts as Chair.
+The Remuneration Committee reviews and makes recommendations in respect of the Executive Directors’ remuneration and benefits packages, including share options and the terms of their appointment.
+The Remuneration Committee also makes recommendations to the board concerning the allocation of share options to employees under the New Share Plans.
+The Report of the Remuneration Committee can be found on page 42 of the Annual Report.

 Nomination Committee